deckhouse/virtualization/docs/USER_GUIDE.md

 {{< /alert >}}

 The [VirtualMachinePool](cr.html#virtualmachinepool) resource maintains a requested number of identical virtual machines and lets you scale them via the `scale` subresource, a HorizontalPodAutoscaler (HPA), or KEDA.
 Its `virtualMachineTemplate.spec` is an ordinary `VirtualMachineSpec`, so a replica is no different from a manually created virtual machine.

+{{< alert level="warning" >}}
+The `Legacy` osType is not supported in a pool: replicas are told apart by initial provisioning, which these operating systems do not support, so every replica would be a byte-for-byte clone of the same disk — for Windows guests that also means a duplicate SID on the network.
+A pool template with `osType: Legacy` is rejected.
+Create such virtual machines individually.
+{{< /alert >}}

 This functionality is disabled by default.
 To enable it, add `VirtualMachinePool` to the `.spec.settings.featureGates` array in the ModuleConfig `virtualization`: